 For an explanation of how to register for public healthcare click here.

-Some voluntary organisations may be able to help you with assistance translating during hospital or doctors visits, depending on your personal circumstances and the severity of your need.
+Some voluntary organisations may be able to help you with assistance translating during hospital or doctors visits, depending on your personal circumstances and the severity of your need (or suggest the names of interpreters).
 Click here for a list of organisations to ask for advice on this, (adding in your town or village to find ones covering your local area).